 After limping on my sore foot for a couple of days, it became more painful and I developed a fever.
 Dr. Landau came to our house to look at my wound and sent me to Levering Hospital for treatment.
 Rust by itself is not dangerous, but if you step on a rusty nail or get cut by a rusty item, it can be fatal.
 Minor infection of the wound is the least of the injured person’s worries.
 The threat of tetanus, lockjaw, or even gangrene is the worst, because it may quickly advance beyond the treatable stage.

-I don’t remember a lot about that hospital stay, other than I got 114 shots in my butt over the next week, and when I got out of the hospital I returned to school at Eugene Field Elementary.
-My butt was so sore I couldn’t get comfortable sitting in those hardwood classroom chairs, and wiggled so constantly trying to find a way to sit, that the teacher, Mrs. Perry, kept getting after me to “sit still!.”
-Well, I couldn’t, and she got so irritated with me that she took me to the principal’s office for discipline.
+I don’t remember a lot about that hospital stay, other than I got 114 shots in my buttcheeks over the next week, and when I was released from the hospital I returned to school at Eugene Field Elementary.
+My butt was so sore I couldn’t get comfortable sitting in those hardwood classroom desks, and wiggled so constantly trying to find a way to sit, that the teacher, Mrs. Perry, kept getting after me to “sit still!.”
+Well, I couldn’t, and she got so irritated with me that she took me to the principal’s office for a paddling.

 I stood outside Mr. Rieger’s office while she made her case for discipline.
-I saw him get the large wooden paddle from where it was displayed on the wall, and lay it on his desk.
-As Mrs. Perry disappeared down the hall, Mr. Rieger came to his office door and motioned me inside.
+I saw him get the large wooden paddle from where it was displayed up high on the wall, and lay it on his desk.
+As Mrs. Perry disappeared down the hall, nose in the air, Mr. Rieger came to his office door and motioned me inside.
 He explained what Mrs. Perry had said, and asked why I was disturbing the class.

 Mom said that it seemed every time dad went off to summer camp with the National Guard, three years in a row, one of the kids stepped on a rusty nail in the discard pile which had now been moved to the unfinished garage.
-Jean Ann and Pam both stepped on one, and had to get tetanus shots right away to avoid infection.
+Jean Ann and Pam both stepped on one, and had to get tetanus shots right away.
 The discarded boards soon ended up in a bonfire.

 The abscess was painful to touch, and when Dr. Landau first saw it, he tried to squeeze it like a pimple, but it hurt me so much I yelled out in pain.
 He made a small incision and got a lot of bloody pus from it.
 He said that it needed to have surgery.